sst/guide/_chapters/call-the-list-api.md

 The code above does a few things.

 1. It always renders a **Create a new note** button as the first item in the list (even if the list is empty).
-We do this my concatinating an array with an empty object with our `notes` array.
+We do this my concatenating an array with an empty object with our `notes` array.

 2. We render the first line of each note as the `ListGroupItem` header by doing `note.content.trim().split('\n')[0]`.

 3. And `onClick` for each of the list items we navigate to their respective pages.

-Let's also add a couple of styles to our `src/containers/Home.css`.
+{% include code-marker.html %} Let's also add a couple of styles to our `src/containers/Home.css`.

 {% highlight css %}
 .Home .notes h4 {